-FSV Mainz 05 After years of relative obscurity in the regional southwest leagues, Mainz seems ready to replace Fortuna Köln as a "perennial" 2.Liga club.
-Given the limited resources, this is a fairly respectable accomplishment.
+After years of relative obscurity in the regional southwest leagues, Mainz seemed ready to replace Fortuna Köln as a "perennial" 2.Liga club.
+Given the limited resources, this was a fairly respectable accomplishment.

-The 1998-99 season was more in line with what we've seen in past years.
+The 1998-99 season was typical with what the 1990s were.
 Overall, the club played decently, but never really threatened for one of the top spots.
 A solid mid-table finish was the reward again to start the new milenium.
 After a disappointing 14th finish, the next season once again would end in bitter disapointment.
 An excellent campaign had Mainz with one foot in the Bundesliga, but once again the last round conspired against the club, and they again finished 4th.
 The next season was even worse, as despite winning 4-1 away at Braunschweig on the final day, the Mainzers had to hear that Frankfurt scored 3 times in the final 5 minutes (including injury time) to edge out by a single goal.
 In 2004, it was finally time for Mainz.
 Trailing Aachen by a point into the last match, the Mainzers made short work of Trier 3-0.
 Meanwhile, Aachen lost at relegation threatened Karlsruhe, and Mainz was in the Bundesliga!

 Mainz was number 1 on every pre-season "relegation candidate" list, but managed to surprise everyone and survive.
 They also managed to garner a spot in the UI-Cup.
 It was quite a surprise that they managed to stay up for 3 seasons, given the limited resources.